precice/tutorials/channel-transport/README.md

 ## Running the simulation

-Open two separate terminals and start one fluid and one transport participant by calling the respective run scripts `run.sh` located in the participant directory.
+Open two separate terminals and start one fluid and one transport participant by calling the respective run scripts `run.sh` located in each of the participants' directory.
 For example:

 ```bash
 cd fluid-nutils